mpimd-csc/phgasnets/README.md

 If an alternate path is desired to store the results, this maybe specied through an environment variable `RESULTS_DIR` before building.

 > Ensure that the directory to store the results exists before running, since this needs to be mounted as shared volume within the host and container.

+> Docker Compose is just provided for ease.
+For an advanced docker user, follow instructions within the Dockerfiles for building and running using just Docker Engine.
+This may better serve when you use Docker alternatives like Podman.

 ### VSCode Development Container